 Fenland is a place where people want to come together, to celebrate and be inspired as a community.
-The cultural sector needs to develop the confidence to be more ambitious.
 Through culture and creative activity, communities can be strengthened and connected more.
+Culture can create a realm of togetherness.
 People have willingness and energy to make things happen.
-With the right support and infrastructure, with coordination and leadership within culture in the district, Fenland can successfully match its wide horizons in the landscape for its creative future.
+With the right support and infrastructure, with coordination and leadership within the culture sector in the district, Fenland can successfully match a landscape of broad horizons with a creative future of broad horizons.